 Click here to view a short video promo by student participants of the summer 2009 program.

 Click here to view a short video journal by student participants of the summer 2011 program.

 Eligibility and selection process

 This program is open to all OHIO and NON-OHIO graduate students in good academic standing.
-Preference will be given to students in the host program: Higher Education and Student Affairs, and Critical Studies in Educational Foundations.
+Preference will be given to students in the host programs: Higher Education and Student Affairs, and Critical Studies in Educational Foundations.